Mingleemma/ACC2_Azubi/tasks/atm clone/documentation.md

 The pin is then matched against the pin in the dictionary of username that was input.
 User is logged in if the pin matches the username.

+**Check Balance**
+When the user enters one in the main menu, the user's balance is retrieved from the dictionary